georgiander/georgiander.github.io/projects/churnmodel.md

 [GitHub Repository](https://github.com/georgiander/Data-Analysis-Projects/blob/master/CustomerChurnAnalysis.ipynb)

-The link above is in progress.
-It is not currently usable.

 This project I began while completing an IBM course in Machine Learning: Classification.
 This page is a log of all I have accomplished with this project and the code behind it is accessible via the link at the top of the page.

 ## Introduction